Wednesday, December 30, 2015

 Let's kill everyone!!

-ImageWorks released what is nothing less than a cool shoot 'em up in 1988 and is pretty much another Commando/Ikari Warriors clone designed to unleash our inner combat soldier.
-Every time I play, I'm reminded of those A-Team episodes taking place in a dodgy part of South America.
-Just like the tv show, an evil dictator is causing havoc but B.A.
-Baracus refuses to get on the plane!
-We're on our own so grab a weapon and head out to the killing fields, soldier!
+ImageWorks released this cool shoot 'em up in 1988 and is pretty much another Commando/Ikari Warriors clone designed to unleash our inner combat soldier.
+Every time I play, I'm reminded of those A-Team episodes in a dodgy part of South America.
+Just like the TV show, an evil dictator is causing havoc but B.A.
+Baracus refused to get on the plane!
+So we're on our own; grab a weapon and head out to the killing fields, soldier!

 The war zone is stuffed with enemy soldiers and their slow-flying bullets that we can easily dodge.
 Our weapon of choice is a machine gun with unlimited ammo but we have a rocket launcher for extra firepower.
-Some buildings can be plundered by blowing off the door with dynamite which is especially useful on ammunition depots!
-We're not only on foot as vehicles can be utilised very easily.
+Some buildings can be plundered by blowing off the door with dynamite which is useful in ammunition depots!
+We're not only on foot as vehicles can be utilised.
 And what's better than the option of mowing down a few soldiers?

-The visuals are very 1980s using a clean cartoon-like style with nice details for the soldiers and buildings.
-It's always colourful and interesting to explore the terrain looking for enemies to blast.
+The visuals are 1980s using a clean cartoon style for the soldiers and buildings.
+It's colourful and interesting to explore the terrain looking for enemies to blast.
 Not only that but ImageWorks didn't wimp out and employ smooth scrolling.
-The audio is great with nice sampled sounds used for the sound effects.
+The audio is great with sampled sounds used for the effects.
 No complaints from me.

 Bullets flying and armouries to loot.
 This is just like being part of the A-Team!!